Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 **Access permissions**

-Confluence Cloud Microsoft Graph connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
+Confluence Cloud Copilot connector supports search permissions visible to **Everyone** or **Only people with access to this data source**.
 If you choose **Everyone**, indexed data appears in the search results for all users.
 If you choose **Only people with access to this data source**, indexed data appears in the search results for users who have access to them.
 In Confluence Cloud, security permissions for users and groups are defined using space permissions and page restrictions.
 Page-level restrictions, if present, take precedence over space permissions.

 If there are no page restrictions, the connector checks for space-level permissions -